| Note: This page is for Personal Sites which were established

 versions.
 Again, the easiest way to get these editors or to learn where to find them is

 using your web browser.
+HTML

-Editors for Windows
+Editors for Windows HTML

-These editors usually come with a decent amount of documentation about how to use them
+Editors for Macintosh HTML Authoring Tools These editors usually come with a decent amount of documentation about how to use them

+for basic hypertext.
 With an HTML guide and an editor in hand, you're probably ready to create a trial home

 page.
 We recommend that you try creating a hypertext file called "index.html"